112304008-hub/112304008-hub/README.md

 - Hands-on experience in **end-to-end ML projects**: data pipelines, model training, API serving, and Docker deployment
 - Strong interest in **AI-themed equity investing**, especially the **AI server hardware and supply-chain ecosystem**
 - Comfortable working across the stack: from **Python & data engineering** to **backend APIs** and **basic DevOps**
-- Part-time **IT assistant** at the NCCU Department of Statistics office, responsible for basic software/hardware maintenance and troubleshooting for faculty and staff
+- Part-time **IT assistant** at the NCCU Department of Statistics office, responsible for basic software/hardware maintenance, simple website updates, and troubleshooting for faculty and staff
 - Active in **campus life**:
   - Teaching member of the **NCCU Dancing Club**
   - Design/marketing member of the **NCCU Mathematics & Information Technology Club (MITc)**